-1 Federal Reserve Bank of New York and NBER.
-Prepared for the International Seminar on Macroeconomics, National Bureau of Economic Research, Budapest June 2005.
-Roc Armenter, Charles Engel, Rebecca Hellerstein, Richard Portes, Cedric Tille, and participants at the ISOM meeting provided valuable comments.
-Eleanor Dillon provided excellent research support.
-The views expressed in this paper are those of the individual authors and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.
-Address correspondences to Linda S. Goldberg, Federal Reserve Bank of NY, Research Department, 33 Liberty St, New York, N.Y.
-10045. email: Linda.Goldberg@ny.frb.org.
+Goldberg: Federal Reserve Bank of New York and NBER (e-mail: linda.goldberg@ny.frb.org).
+This paper was prepared for the NBER International Seminar on Macroeconomics, Budapest, Hungary, June 2005.
+The author thanks Roc Armenter, Charles Engel, Rebecca Hellerstein, Richard Portes, Cédric Tille, and participants at the NBER International Seminar on Macroeconomics for providing valuable comments.
+The author also thanks Eleanor Dillon for excellent research support.
+The views expressed in this paper are those of the author and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.